NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 > [!Important]
 > nuget.org does not presently accept signed packages.
 You can sign packages for publishing to custom feeds.

+> [!Important]
+> Package signing is currently only supported using NuGet.exe on Windows platforms.
+Verification of signed packages is currently only supported by NuGet.exe and Visual Studio on Windows platforms.

 ## Certificate requirements

 Package signing requires a code signing certificate, which is a special type of certificate that is valid for the `id-kp-codeSigning` purpose [[RFC 5280 section 4.2.1.12](https://tools.ietf.org/html/rfc5280#section-4.2.1.12)].
 Additionally, the certificate must have an RSA public key length of 2048 bits or higher.